by Joe Jamieson

 How has that gone for you?

-Really well.
-We didn’t exactly start from scratch — it was a practice before, but there weren’t many patients.
-So, we rebranded it, changed the name and it was reborn!
+It went well.
+We didn’t exactly start from scratch—it was a practice before, but there weren’t many patients.
+So, we rebranded it, changed the name, and it was reborn!

-We built our patient list from there, mainly through referrals from people who benefitted from our services.
-Social media helped quite a lot as well.
+We built our patient list from there, mainly through referrals from people who received our services.
+Social media also helped a lot.

 So, it has been a bit of a journey for you then!